jonasbirkelof/docs/docs/tech/docker-containers/linkstack.md

 ## Prerequisites

-In the server root directory, create a folder called `linkstack`. `cd` into it and create the file `docker-compose.yml`.
+In the server root directory, create a folder called `linkstack/`. `cd` into it and create the file `docker-compose.yml`.

 ## Docker Compose